 The last day of your trek is here.
 With the beautiful sunrise, you will wake up at 06:30 hrs.
 After breakfast, you will get ready to begin your return trek by 09:00 hrs.
 Considering the availability of trains you will either take the train ride to Kulem or simply trek back.
 Once you reach Kulem, which is around 11:00 hrs, you can freshen up and relax a bit.
 From here you will be driven to Ramanagara.

-Transportation from Bangalore-Bangalore in a non A/C vehicle Hotel in Ramanagara (just to freshen up and eat breakfast on Day 2) will be included.
+Transportation from Bangalore-Bangalore in a non-A/C vehicle Hotel in Ramanagara (just to freshen up and eat breakfast on Day 2) will be included.
 1-night accommodation in tents and sleeping bags will be provided.
 Train transport from Dudhsagar to Ramanagara (if available) is included.
 All veg meals from breakfast on Day 2 to breakfast on Day 3 will be provided.
 Safety and medical kit will be available.
 Permission from Forest Dept, coordinator charges and trek guide are all included in the package.
 All applicable taxes are inclusive of the price.p>

 Lunch on Day 3 is not included.
-Any personal expenses like beverages, snacks or mineral water is additional.
+Any personal expenses like beverages, snacks or mineral water are additional.
 Any form of insurance is not provided.
 Food during travel from Bangalore to Ramanagara and back is not included.
 Any other cost or service not mentioned in the inclusions will be additional.

 Throughout the year, the trek to Dudhsagar is beautiful, but during the rainy season, the waterfall becomes a thundering force of nature.
 You'll walk through heavily forested trails that are alive with the sights and sounds of nature.